Table of Contents

 - the emergency protocol in their designated role (if applicable)

-- Understands definition and examples of a life threatening emergency:
+- Voice understanding of a life threatening emergency:

 - Definition: A life threatening or severe emergency includes immediate treatment and mobilization of emergency health services.
-The most important actions are first aid and transportation to a healthcare facility or emergency room as quickly as possible.
-Providing immediate basic first aid, CPR and summoning 911 or emergency community health services may mean the difference between life and death.
+The most important actions are following the emergency action plan (if applicable), first aid and transportation to a healthcare facility or emergency room if necessary.
 Possible life threatening emergencies may occur minutes or even hours after the medication administration incident.
-Example signs of a life threatening emergency may include:

-- Stay Calm and follow your emergency plan (if applicable)
+- Stay Calm and follow the emergency plan (if applicable)

 - Observe severity and condition of the individual.
 Remember specific information for later documentation